Tusass: Mobile

 GSM (2G) services were launched in 1998 in Nuuk, Ilulissat, Kangerlussuaq and Sisimiut, later expanding across Greenland.

 In 2009, TELE Greenland partnered with Nokia Siemens Networks to build a complete 3G network.

 TELE Greenland announced in July 2013 a partnership with Nokia Siemens Networks to build a 4G network in Nuuk.
 The service launched 1 December 2013.
 Sisimiut was the second town to get 4G, it was launched on 28 March 2014.
 Later in 2014 the 4G network launched in Ilulissat, Kangerlussuaq and Qaqortoq.
 The 4G network was expanded to Maniitsoq in February 2015, and to Aasiaat in June the same year.

 In November 2017 TELE-POST announced a partnership with Ericsson to modernise the entire mobile network in Greenland, as part of Tele Greenland's "Mobile First" strategy of bringing 4G high-speed internet to every city, town and settlement in Greenland.

 In December 2019 it was announced that Tusass had chosen Ericsson to build a 5G network in Greenland.
-5G services for mobile phones have yet to be launched, but are expected to eventually launch.
 Tusass launched VoLTE service in February 2025, and announced a future switch-off of their 2G and 3G services.
 It was later announced that 3G services would seize on 1 April 2026, and 2G being available until 2027.

 Tusass closed all fixed landline connections in 2022 and customers were transitioned to mobile services.

+In May 2026 the first 5G mobile services launched together with an increase of the amount of data included.